Snapchat, the app that gave life to social media stories, is an exceptional platform for sharing temporary media.

 Therefore, as a viewer, your friend on Snapchat can not track if you have been replaying their stories.

 This further makes you wonder what else you can see about your viewers and if you can see whether someone screenshotted or recorded your story.

 We will walk you through the Snapchat Story feature – how to see and restrict viewers and how to see if someone took a screenshot of your Story.

 How To See Who Viewed Your Snapchat Story

-Follow these instructions to check the viewers on your story:
+Follow these instructions to check the number of viewers on your story:

-- Open the Snapchat app on your device.
+- Open the Snapchat app on your mobile device.

-- Tap on the circle-shaped story icon on the top left corner of your home screen.
+- Tap on the circle-shaped story icon in the top left corner.